Therapies and Medications to Treat Psoriasis

 These are synthetic analogs of vitamin A. Tazarotene is the only one available for treating psoriasis.
 It’s used in combination with corticosteroids.

-Unfortunately, this causes irritation of the skin (avoid using it on your face or under joints).
+Unfortunately, this causes skin irritation (avoid using it on your face or under joints).
 Plus, like all synthetic vitamin A‘s, it’s photosensitive and teratogenic.
 Because of this, pregnant women shouldn’t take it.

 This is the oldest treatment for psoriasis.
-They are made with a base of coal pitch.
+They’re made with a base of coal pitch.
 This is used intermittently under your joints.
 However, sometimes this upsets people because of its smell and how easily it marks clothes.

 In addition, it’s photosensitive.
 Because of this, you need to avoid sun exposure after applying it.